-India is a largest democratic country in the world with its longest written constitution in the world.
-India is going to celebrate its 74th Independence Day.
-India becomes free and independent nation since 15 August 1947.
-Earlier in India Aryans, the Persians, Iranians, Parses, and Mughals visited and invaded by Mongolians.
+India is the largest democratic country in the world with the longest written constitution in the world.
+India is going to celebrate its 75th Independence Day.
+India becomes a free and independent nation on 15 August 1947.
+Earlier in India Aryans, the Persians, Iranians, Parses, and Mughals visited and were invaded by Mongolians.
 After that Britishers came there to rule over the country.
-They ruled there nearly 200 years.
+They ruled there for nearly 200 years.
 This forced the Indians to struggle for freedom.
 The struggle for freedom took 90 years for the country to regain its independence.
 Hundreds of freedom fighters lost their life and family for sake of independence.
 After the long struggle of freedom fighters finally, India got freedom in 1947.
-There are 10 greatest freedom fighters who are the main heroes of our independent nation.
+There are the 10 greatest freedom fighters who are the main heroes of our independent nation.

 1. Mahatma Gandhi